 Botox is a prescription medicine that is injected to prevent headaches in adults with Chronic Migraine who have 15 or more days each month with headache lasting 4 or more hours each day in people 18 years or older.

 It is not know whether Botox neurotoxin is safe or effective to prevent headaches in patients with migraine who have 14 or fewer headache days each month (episodic migraine).

-Botox prevents up to 9 headache days a month (versus up to 7 in placebo) and is injected every 3 months by your doctor- there is no daily treatment.
+Botox prevents up to 9 headache days a month (versus up to 7 in placebo) and is injected order paper every 3 months by your doctor- there is no daily treatment.